tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/快速入门/在Linux 客户端上使用 CFS 文件系统_intl_en.md

 ## Step 2.
 Connect to an Instance
 This section describes how to log in to a Linux-based CVM instance.
 Login method varies by scenario.
 This section shows how to log in to the instance through the console.
-For alternative login methods, please see [Log into Linux Instance Using Standard Login Method](https://intl.cloud.tencent.com/document/product/213/5436).
+For alternative login methods, please see [Logging into Linux Instance](https://intl.cloud.tencent.com/document/product/213/5436).

 #### Prerequisites
 Log in to the CVM instance with an admin account.
  - Admin account ID: `root` for all Linux-based instances (`ubuntu` on Ubuntu).
  - Password: the password you specified when purchasing the CVM instance.

-#### Logging in to a CVM instance in the console
+#### Logging in to the CVM instance in the console
 - Locate the instance in the [CVM instance](https://console.cloud.tencent.com/cvm/index) list, click **Log In** under **Operation**.
 Click **Log in Now** under **Alternative login methods** to connect to the Linux CVM instance through VNC.
 - Enter the account ID and its password to log in.